daniel-norouzi-m/pre-training-transformers-for-no-arbitrage-implied-volatility-surfaces/README.md

 - The input to the module is a batch of tokenized, positional embedded surface data, alongside a batch of market features formatted as external features.
 - The output is a sequence of encoded tokens enriched with contextual information drawn from both the surface data and external market features, making it ready for downstream tasks such as prediction or further analysis.

+### Model Initialization

+The IvySPT model parameters are initialized using the following strategy:

+1. **Random Initialization**:
+   - All model parameters are randomly initialized from a normal distribution $N(0, 0.02)$.

+2. **Transformer Layer Rescaling**:
+   - For the $l$-th Transformer layer, the output matrices (i.e., the last linear projection within each sub-layer) of the self-attention module and the feed-forward network are rescaled by $\frac{1}{\sqrt{2l}}$.
+This ensures stable gradient flow and improves convergence.

+3. **Gate Bias Initialization**:
+   - The gate bias in the gated attention fusion mechanism is initialized to a high value (e.g., 10).
+This initialization biases the model to initially ignore external features, allowing it to focus on learning the primary self-attention relationships before integrating external information.

+### Visualizing Attention Maps

+To better understand the behavior and decision-making process of the IvySPT model, we can visualize the attention maps.
+Specifically, we focus on the self-attention and external attention mechanisms from the last Transformer layer.
+These visualizations help us see which parts of the input data the model is focusing on during its predictions.

+1. **Self-Attention Maps**:
+   - The self-attention mechanism captures dependencies between different positions within the surface embeddings.
+   - Visualizing these maps shows how the model correlates various points in the input surface to make its predictions.

+2. **External Attention Maps**:
+   - The external attention mechanism incorporates external market features into the encoding process.
+   - Visualizing these maps helps us understand how external market conditions influence the model's decisions.

+#### Steps to Visualize Attention Maps:

+1. **Extract Attention Weights**:
+   - From the last Transformer layer, extract the attention weights from the self-attention and external attention modules.

+2. **Generate Heatmaps**:
+   - For both self-attention and external attention, generate heatmaps to visualize the attention distributions.
+These heatmaps can be created using libraries such as Matplotlib or Seaborn.

+3. **Interpret the Heatmaps**:
+   - Analyze the heatmaps to identify patterns and insights into how the model is processing the input data and incorporating external features.

 ### Surface Arbitrage Free Loss